-Joe Simmons is an Associate Professor at the Wharton School of the University of Pennsylvania, where he teaches a course on Managerial Decision Making.
+Joe Simmons is a Professor at the Wharton School of the University of Pennsylvania, where he teaches a course on Managerial Decision Making.
 He has two primary areas of research.
 The first explores the psychology of judgment and decision-making, with an emphasis on understanding and fixing the errors and biases that plague people’s judgments, predictions, and choices.
 The second area focuses on identifying and promoting easy-to-adopt research practices that improve the integrity of published findings.
 Joe is also an author of Data Colada, an online resource that attempts to improve our understanding of scientific methods, evidence, and human behavior, and a co-founder of AsPredicted.org, a website that makes it easy for researchers to pre-register their studies.

 Abstract: How do people decide whether to incur costs to increase their likelihood of success?
 In investigating this question, we developed a theory called prospective outcome bias.
 According to this theory, people make decisions that they expect to feel good about after the outcome has been realized.
 Importantly, people expect to feel best about decisions that are followed by successes – even when the decisions did not cause the successes.
 Consequently, they are most inclined to incur costs to increase their likelihood of success when success is already likely (e.g., people are more inclined to increase their probability of winning a prize from 80% to 90% than from 10% to 20%).
 We find evidence for this effect, and for prospective outcome bias, in nine experiments.
 In Study 1, we establish that people expect to evaluate decisions that precede successes more favorably than decisions that precede failures, even when the decisions did not cause the success or failure.
 Then, we document that people are more motivated to increase higher chances of success.
 Study 2 establishes this effect in an incentive-compatible laboratory setting, and Studies 3-5 generalize the effect to different kinds of decisions.
 Studies 6-8 establish that prospective outcome bias drives the effect (rather than regret aversion, waste aversion, or probability weighting).
 Finally, in Study 9, we find evidence for another prediction of prospective outcome bias: holding expected value constant, people prefer small increases in the probability of a large reward to large increases in the probability of a small reward.